 BA (Georgetown University), MBA (Columbia University)

-Jennifer is a third-year PhD student in Organisational Behaviour at London Business School.
-Her research interests include topics related to identity and creativity.
-In terms of identity, her interests focus primarily on identity threat and identity transitions.
-Within creativity her research explores the psychological, social and emotional experience of creativity.
+Jennifer is a fourth-year PhD candidate in Organisational Behaviour at London Business School.
+Her research interests include topics related to creativity and identity.
+Specifically she is fascinated by the transition from a less-creative to a more-creative self concept.
+Her research explores the psychological, social and emotional experience of creativity.
 She recently gave a TEDx talk inspired by some of her research.

-Jennifer received her MBA from Columbia University and her Bachelor’s degree in Middle Eastern Studies from Georgetown University’s School of Foreign Service.
+She holds an MBA from Columbia University and a Bachelor’s degree in Middle Eastern Studies from Georgetown University’s School of Foreign Service.

-When not actively focused on research, Jennifer enjoys traveling, deepening her yoga practice and trying her hand at screenwriting.
-She recently completed her first feature screenplay.
+When not actively focused on research or coaching, Jennifer enjoys traveling, deepening her yoga practice and trying her hand at screenwriting.